jeshernandez/asahi-stuff/index.md

 <b>This is an open source documentation.</b> That means, if you have something cool to add or maybe figured out a way to solve something.
 Feel free to [contribute!](https://github.com/jeshernandez/asahi-stuff)

 For those interested in installing Asahi Linux.
-THis is the first video I stumbled into, which was very useful.
+This is the first video I stumbled into, which was very useful.

 <p align="center">A getting started video.
 Installing Asahi Linux on Mac M1/M2.
 &nbsp;